 I am a research engineer working towards a future where biomechanics and technology seamlessly intersect and nobody is limited by physical disability or injury.
-I currently study at MIT and conduct research in the Newman Laboratory for Biomechanics and Human Rehabilitation.
+I am currently a PhD candidate at MIT and conduct research in the Newman Laboratory for Biomechanics and Human Rehabilitation.
+My current work involves developing assistive devices for older adults to extend mobility and enable aging in place.

 I previously worked in the entertainment division at McLaren Engineering Group; built ventricular assist devices at Jarvik Heart; and completed an engineering internship at Walt Disney World's Central Shops.